Aishhh-27/k8s-self-healing-monitoring/README.md

 ## Project Overview

 This project demonstrates a self-healing application deployed on Kubernetes with monitoring and visualization using Prometheus and Grafana.
-It highlights how containerized applications can automatically recover from failures while providing real-time system metrics.
+It highlights how containerized applications can automatically recover from failures while providing real-time system metrics.Detects pod failures and applies automated remediation logic inside Kubernetes

 ## Tech Stack